 Nondiscriminatory Policy as to Students

-It does not discriminate on the basis of sex, race, color, handicap, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic or other university-administered programs.
+It does not discriminate on the basis of on the basis of race, color, national or ethnic origin, sex, disability, age, sexual orientation, gender identity or any legally protected status in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic or other university-administered programs.

 EMU’s designated coordinator for matters related to nondiscrimination policies is the provost, telephone 540-432-4105.